alex292802/OutVenture/README.md

 Envie d'activité (pourrait être dans les préférences utilisateur), temps dispo (ou alors date et heure ?) et localisation, à partir de ça fournir une liste de spot, peu importe les sports et triée selon un score.
 En bas de la liste, les gens peuvent ajouter des spots

+Deploy:
+You can use Docker to run both the frontend and backend in separate containers.

+Dockerize Django Backend:

+Create a Dockerfile for the backend.
+Dockerize Frontend:

+Create a Dockerfile for the frontend to build and serve static files using a lightweight web server like nginx.
+Docker-Compose:

+Use docker-compose to define services for the frontend and backend:

+version: "3"
+services:
+  backend:
+    build: ./backend
+    ports:
+      - "8000:8000"

+  frontend:
+    build: ./frontend
+    ports:
+      - "80:80"

+With this setup, the frontend and backend are isolated but can still communicate internally.

+Ajoute une logique dans le frontend pour rafraîchir les tokens automatiquement avant leur expiration :